OWASP/CheatSheetSeries/cheatsheets/Symfony_Cheat_Sheet.md

         - { path: ^/login, roles: PUBLIC_ACCESS } # everyone can access this route
     ```

 ### Error Handling Disclosure

 Symfony has a robust error handling system.
 By default, Symfony applications are configured to display detailed error messages only in the development environment for security reasons.
-In the production environment, a generic error page is shown.Symfony's error handling system also allows developers to customize error pages based on different HTTP status codes, providing a seamless and branded user experience.
+In the production environment, a generic error page is shown.
+Symfony's error handling system also allows to customize error pages based on different HTTP status codes, providing a seamless and branded user experience.
 Additionally, Symfony logs detailed error information, aiding developers in identifying and resolving issues efficiently.

 For more information about error handling unrelated to Symfony refer to [Error Handling Cheat Sheet](Error_Handling_Cheat_Sheet.md).